-The long Australian summer often brings extremely hot days, sometimes consecutively.
+Australian summers and winters often bring extremely hot or cold days.
 On those days, our electricity use goes up markedly, putting a lot of pressure on energy providers who can only generate so much electricity at any one time.

-Part of EnergyAustralia’s solution is to pay our electricity customers in bill credits to reduce their electricity consumption during nominated peak times.
-This system is called demand response and our program is called PowerResponse.
+electricity customers in bill credits to reduce their electricity use during nominated peak times.

 Be rewarded for being part of the solution

-By making small changes to your electricity use during a PowerResponse event, you may be rewarded - and your participation will help maintain a stable energy supply for everyone.
+By making small changes to your electricity use during a PowerResponse event, you’ll be rewarded - and your participation will help maintain a stable energy supply for everyone.

-- Credits will appear on your EnergyAustralia electricity account within 20 business days of a PowerResponse event that you participated in and will appear on your next bill after that date
+Credits will appear on your EnergyAustralia electricity account within 20 business days of a PowerResponse event that you participated in, and on your next bill after that date.

 What’s in it for you?

-- Remember, these credits will appear on your EnergyAustralia electricity account within 20 business days of a PowerResponse event that you participated in
+- These credits will appear on your EnergyAustralia electricity account within 20 business days of a PowerResponse event that you participated in.

-Importantly, your actions will help maintain a stable energy supply for everyone.
+Importantly, these small actions will help maintain a stable energy supply for everyone.

 *EnergyAustralia may change the calculation methodology for incentives from time to time, so check this website regularly for updates.